 Please deliver your exam 3 days before the scheduled exam date.
 To facilitate the use of the various assistive technologies needed for exam accommodations, please email the exam (Word doc preferred) to email@example.com.
 If necessary, hard copies can be dropped off in BLDG 200, Rm 214 (Reception).

 Choices include picking it up from BLDG 200 in person (8:00 am to 4:00 pm), or asking the student to deliver it in a sealed envelope.
 Please specify on the request form where the student should take the completed exam.
 Please check the appropriate box on the exam request form.
 If you come to pick up your exam up over lunch, check ahead to make sure someone is here.
 Feel free to knock on the door if it is closed.

 Contact the exam coordinator at firstname.lastname@example.org for this or any other exam-related questions.

 AEIS is certified by the National College Testing Association (NCTA) as an approved testing centre.
-Before an exam, we lock any personal items not required for the exam (backpacks, purses, cell phones, electronics, etc.) in a cupboard.
-We may also ask students to show us the contents of pockets, hoods, or pencil cases.
-If a student is approved to use a computer as an accommodation, we use a Discovery account that blocks internet.
-When a student has back-to-back courses, we may slightly adjust an exam start time if the student's "extra time" accommodation would otherwise interfere with their next class.
+Before an exam, invigilators lock any personal items not required for the exam (backpacks, purses, cell phones, electronics, etc.) in a cupboard.
+They may also ask students to show us the contents of pockets, hoods, or pencil cases.
+If a student is approved to use a computer as an accommodation, he/she uses an account that blocks internet.
+When a student has back-to-back courses, AEIS may slightly adjust an exam start time if the student's "extra time" accommodation would otherwise interfere with their next class.
 In these cases, maximum overlap with the class is maintained.
-If the student ends up finishing an exam before the rest of the class starts, we would have the student remain in our area with no access to phone/internet until the class exam start time.
+If the student ends up finishing an exam before the rest of the class starts, the invigilators would have the student remain in our area with no access to phone/internet until the class exam start time.